TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Troubleshooting.rst

 Recommended: Fix the server side
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is highly recommended to run PHP 7.2 with argon2i support.
+It is highly recommended to run PHP 7.2 or above with argon2i support.
 Install a PHP build that supports this or make the project hoster support
-PHP 7.2 or above with argon2i.
-Usually, the argon library is just not installed
+PHP with argon2i.
+Usually, the argon2i library is just not installed
 and PHP is compiled without argon2i support.
 There is little reason to have a
-PHP 7.2 build without argon support.
+PHP build without argon support.

 Disable argon2i support in the install tool